 He has experience of both alcohol and taxi licensing cases and has given seminars on behalf of the Institute of Licensing.
 He appears both at hearings before local authority sub-committees and at appeals in the Magistrates Court.

-He has a particular interest in regulatory work, having spent the year prior to gaining pupillage working and training with Bernard Thorogood (also of No 5 Chambers) where he gained invaluable experience of a very wide range of regulatory crime, including health and safety, environmental, trading standards, food safety and data protection.
+His particular interest in regulatory work stems from having spent a year prior to pupillage working and training with Bernard Thorogood (also of No5 Barristers' Chambers) where he gained invaluable experience of a very wide range of regulatory crime, including health and safety, environmental, trading standards, food safety and data protection.
 He had a significant role assisting in the preparation for a number of cases in the Crown Court and the Court of Appeal.

 Since then he has developed experience and a strong reputation in his own right.
 He has been instructed in cases involving health and safety, environmental protection, noise abatement, food safety, breaches of enforcement notices (and subsequent confiscation proceedings) to name but a few.
 He is a very experienced Crown Court advocate which often places him at an advantage, particularly in contested cases.